omni-us/jsonargparse/README.rst

         else:
             third_function(**kwargs)

-The resolved parameters that have the same type hint and default accross all calls are supported normally.
+The resolved parameters that have the same type hint and default across all calls are supported normally.
 When there is a discrepancy between the calls, the parameters behave differently and are shown in the help in special "Conditional arguments" sections.
 The main difference is that these arguments are not